Bee Therapy Hut FAQS

 What can I do in the bee hut?

 The hut is an ideal place to practice presence through meditation, sketching, reading, massage, or writing.
+Put your ears or face to the benches to really smell and feel the rich air circulating!

 Where is the Bee air therapy hut located?